A Restaurant-Quality Italian Meat Sauce Right At Home

 - When ready to serve, cook pasta.
 Cook rigatoni or other pasta according to package directions for al dente, meaning just slightly undercooked by 1-2 minutes.
 This is important!
 Before draining, reserve 1 cup pasta cooking water.
 Drain pasta, do NOT rinse, and set aside.

 - Cook with pasta in the sauce.
 Transfer as much bolognese as you want to a large skillet.
 Heat over medium high heat until bubbly.
 Add al dente rigatoni or other pasta shape directly to the pan.
 Cook, stirring or shaking the pan often, so that each piece of pasta is completely coated with sauce.
-The final step: add a couple tablespoons (more, if making a lot of pasta) of the reserved pasta cooking water to help bind the sauce together.
-The starch from cooking the pasta will thicken the sauce and bring it to life!

 - To serve.
-Add a couple tablespoons (more, if making a lot of pasta) of the reserved pasta cooking water to help bind the sauce together.
-Divide pasta between bowls, then serve with grated lemon zest and freshly grated Parmesan!
+Add a couple tablespoons (more, if making a lot of pasta) of the reserved pasta cooking water.
+The starch from cooking the pasta will thicken the sauce and bring it to life!
+Divide pasta between bowls, then serve with a drizzle of extra virgin olive oil, grated lemon zest, freshly grated Parmesan, and a pinch of flaky sea salt!

 Notes